chubbyanh/show-me-what-you-got/README.md

 ## Game Design
 ### Game Stories

 A giant alien head suddenly appears and threatens to eliminate the Earth using giant lasers, from an interglatic talent competition, unless the Earth can show them what we got.
-While Rick and Morty are composing a new catchy song to save the world, __you__ will have to buy some time for them by playing the matching game.
+While Rick and Morty are composing a new catchy song to save the world, __you__ will have to buy some time for them by playing a matching game.

 ### Game Play
 There are __02 play modes__: play solo against the countdown timer (under the giant head's supervision, of course!), or play against the giant head itself.